The name that inspired us

 British craftsmanship

-When clients first see 1718 furniture, the craftsmanship of our team often takes their breath away.
-From our designers, cabinet-makers, and hand carvers, to our upholsterers and metalworkers, we only work with experts of the highest calibre.
+When clients first see Studio 1718 furniture, the craftsmanship of our team often takes their breath away.
+From our designers, cabinet-makers, and hand carvers to our upholsterers and metalworkers, we only work with experts of the highest calibre.

-Across our portfolio, we balance science and art.
-Some of our designs, such as those based on the original drawings of Sir Edwin Lutyens, require a rare attention to detail and a challenging grasp of geometry – and our knowledge of materials and finishes is second to none.
+Across our Portfolio, we balance science and art.
+Some of our designs, such as those inspired by Sir Edwin Lutyens, require a rare attention to detail and a challenging grasp of geometry – and our knowledge of materials and finishes is second to none.

 Our Team